 As they search the place out, a giant armored man emerges from the shadows, Obadiah aka the Iron Monger.
 He chases after Pepper, intending to kill her, undaunted at the murder of all the government agents that are thrown aside with ease.
 Chasing her to the outside of the building, Obadiah says that he laments the fact that he has to kill her as he would have preferred her alive.
 He then raises his arm, a gun ejecting from it, ready to fire, until Iron Man comes to save the day.
 The two get into a long and strenuous fight, in which Tony fights with his weakened armor and Obadiah with an upgraded version of the prototype.
 It seems Tony has won when he brings Obadiah into the upper atmosphere and watches as the frozen leviathan plummets down to Malibu far below.
 Yet it is not over and despite civilian casualties they continue their confrontation on the roof of Stark Industries.
 Obadiah gains the upper hand and though Tony damages the armor it seems his victory is inevitable.
 That is until Pepper succeeds at performing Tony's request and releases the power of the giant arc reactor on display inside the building.
 The force destroys the building in a blast of energy and explosion, consuming Obadiah within it.

-Obadiah Stane appears as a recurring villain in Iron Man: Armored Adventures, voiced by Mackenzie Gray.
-This version of the character is also the daughter of Whitney Stane, who eventually becomes Madame Masque.
+- Obadiah Stane appears as a recurring villain in Iron Man: Armored Adventures, voiced by Mackenzie Gray.
+This version of the character is also the father of Whitney Stane, who eventually becomes Madame Masque.

 - Hasbro released several Iron Monger figures for the Iron Man live-action movie.